 Skylar was born perfectly healthy.
-He was a happy, chubby baby who was hitting all his milestones until 6 months old when he suddenly stopped being able to sit-up.
-Being a big baby and extremely verbal and social, his doctor wasn’t concerned.
-However, by 9 months old, when he still wasn’t sitting up, mommy intuition set in.
-Our pediatrician scheduled Skylar with a neurologist which was baffling at the time.
-What did Skylar's inability to sit up have to do with his brain?
-His brain was working perfectly fine, actually better than fine... at 9 months old Skylar was already speaking in short sentences.
+He was a happy, chubby baby who was hitting all his milestones until six months old, when he suddenly stopped being able to sit up.
+His pediatrician was not concerned about him since Skylar was exceptionally verbal and social, already speaking in short sentences.
+However, when he still was not sitting up at nine months old, Skylar's pediatrician scheduled him with a neurologist.
 After a quick assessment and a simple blood test, Skylar was handed a terminal diagnosis.
-He was text book for SMA.
-His body was floppy and weak but his mind was sharp.
-We were absolutely blind-sided, numb and lost...
-Not only were we suddenly faced with a disease with no known cure, but if Skylar survived past 2, he would be severely disabled requiring an endless sea of mobility and respiratory equipment.
+His body was floppy and weak, but his mind was sharp.
+We were blind-sided, numb, and lost.
+Not only were we suddenly faced with a disease with no known cure, but if Skylar survived past two, he would be severely disabled, requiring an endless sea of mobility and respiratory equipment.

-By Skylar's 1st birthday, our house was a menagerie of mobility equipment from floor sitters and tables to wheel chairs and standers.
-By 2, he was telling the technician in his sleep study about his "pulse-oximeter" and his "coughalator”.
-By 3, Skylar had racked up enough frequent flier miles on the helicopter transport to be awarded his own hospital room at home complete with medical bed, oxygen tanks and enough respiratory equipment to rival the ICU.
-After an especially long and life threatening hospital stay, Skylar returned home to his first power chair.
-Off he went, running over toes, crashing into walls and having the time of his life, as any 3 year old with a driver's license would do.
+By Skylar's 1st birthday, our house was a menagerie of mobility equipment from floor sitters and tables to wheelchairs and standers.
+He told the technician in his sleep study about his "pulse-oximeter" and his "coughalator" by two.
+By three, Skylar had racked up enough frequent flier miles on the helicopter transport to be awarded a private hospital room at home, complete with a medical bed, oxygen tanks, and enough respiratory equipment to rival the ICU.
+After an exceptionally lengthy and life-threatening hospital stay, Skylar returned home to his first power chair.
+Off he went, running over toes, crashing into walls, and having the time of his life, as any three-year-old with a driver's license would do.

 As Skylar's body weakened, the equipment in our house and his team of doctors, therapists, and nurses expanded drastically.
 But Skylar took life in stride and his spirit never diminished.
-He spent 3 hours a day receiving respiratory therapy, 2 hours getting nutrition through a g-tube and another hour consuming enough medication to keep CVS in business, all the while giving his big brother a run for his money on Xbox, teaching his baby brother everything he knew, keeping Jim up to date on the latest sports scores and entertaining his classmates with his quick wit and power chair rides.
-This was our new normal.
+He spent three hours a day receiving respiratory therapy, two hours receiving his nutrition through a g-tube, and another hour consuming enough medication to keep CVS in business, all the while giving his big brother a run for his money on Xbox, teaching his baby brother everything he knew, keeping Jim up to date on the latest sports scores and entertaining his classmates with his quick wit and power chair rides.

-Although Skylar's fight ended when he was 7, his legacy lives on.
-He touched so many lives and brought so many people together – family, friends, doctors, teachers, caregivers, community members as attested by the 400 people who attended his memorial service and his 20 classmates that continue to gather around his memorial tree on his birthday to share their favorite memories.
-He made us realize that no obstacle is too large to overcome if you meet it with passion, strength of conviction and optimism.
+Although Skylar's fight ended when he was seven, his legacy lives on.
+He touched so many lives and brought so many people together – family, friends, doctors, teachers, caregivers, and community members.
+Skylar continues to bring our family and friends together today, and we are thankful for all the people who keep Skylar's memory burning bright.
+Skylar made us realize that no obstacle is too substantial to overcome if you meet it with passion, the strength of conviction, and optimism.